sachadeq/nRF_Modular/readme.md

-#this is a modular project approach to blink different LEDs on Arduino BLE.
+# This repository contains different small projects based on modular approach for nRF52840